Hart House (Calgary): Early history

 The 5600 sqft home, sitting on 2.17 acre of land, was built in 1905 by businessman Edward Crandell.
 It was converted into the Soldiers' Children's Home for Orphans in 1920 and then bought by Judge Henry Stuart Patterson from the Crandells.
-According to Henry Patterson's youngest son, Arthur Patterson (1924-2018), the orphanage ran out of money and abandoned the house.
+According to Henry Patterson's youngest son, Arthur Patterson (1924–2018), the orphanage ran out of money and abandoned the house.
 The vacant mansion was severely damaged by years of rain that poured in through broken windows.

 The Patterson family saved the house from further destruction and invested substantially in restoring it.
 The original, high quality workmanship of the historic home was intentionally respected during renovations.
 In particular, Arthur Patterson spoke of the heavily damaged hardwood floors made with such workmanship that the British tradesman who restored the flooring wept as he worked, saying he hadn't seen such quality since leaving England.

 The reason the mansion stood alone on its hill overlooking Calgary for so many decades, according to Arthur Patterson, is that no others were willing to drill water wells as deep as Edward Crandell had.
 Neighboring lands were occasionally purchased and abandoned for the difficulty obtaining water.

 Under Hart ownership

 It was sold to Stu Hart in October 1951 for $25,000, with Stu, his wife Helen, and their young sons Bruce and Keith moving into the Hart House from their old address in Great Falls, Montana.
 Stu later collected their eldest son, Smith, from Helen's parents' house in New York, where he had been living with his maternal grandparents for over two years since a 1949 car crash that had resulted in Helen being hospitalized while she was pregnant with Bruce.
 Stu and Helen went on to have another nine children during their residence at the Hart House; Wayne, Dean, Ellie, Georgia, Bret, Alison, Ross, Diana and Owen, with Bret and Owen going on to achieve huge fame in professional wrestling, in the World Wrestling Federation (WWF).

 In its Hart-owned state, the mansion featured twenty-two rooms, four fireplaces, five chandeliers from Edmonton's historic McDonald Hotel, two porches, a view of downtown Calgary, and a coach house behind the main house which was joined to the main house through a greenhouse.
+Calgary artist Katie Ohe rented the coach house from the Harts and lived there for a time.